Skip to main content

 -connect openssl-server:8443

-• Line 6: Set the output directory through a docker volume
+• Line 6: Mounts the output directory as a Docker volume

-• Line 8: Since the OpenSSL example server is single threaded, we can only perform one handshakes sequentially
+• Line 9: Since the OpenSSL example server is single-threaded, only one handshake is performed sequentially

-• Line 9: We run our server locally, so we can reduce the timeout to 200ms.
+• Line 10: The server runs locally, so the connection timeout is set to 200 ms

-• Line 10: Defines the strength, i.e. the t for t-way combinatorial testing
+• Line 11: Sets the strength parameter, i.e., the t value for t-way combinatorial testing

-• Line 12: We want to test a server
+• Line 13: Specifies that we want to test a server

-• Line 13: Determines the details how TLS-Anvil should connect to the server
+• Line 14: Details how TLS-Anvil should connect to the server